microsoft/CCF/doc/generated/config.rst

 ``tick_interval``
 -----------------

-Interval at which the enclave time will be updated by the host.
+Interval at which the enclave time will be updated by the host (modify with care).
 Default: ``"10ms"``.

 ``slow_io_logging_threshold``
 -----------------------------